Skip to main content

 Alfajores Chilenos

-Sweet sandwich cookies filled with thick dulce de leche (manjar), sometimes coated in chocolate or coconut.
-Chilean version is softer and more cake-like than Argentine alfajores.
-Found at every bakery and supermarket.
-Perfect with coffee or tea.
-A national obsession.
+Sandwich cookies filled with thick dulce de leche, called manjar here, sometimes coated in chocolate or coconut.
+The Chilean version is softer and more cake-like than the Argentine one.
+Every bakery and supermarket stocks them, and they go perfectly with coffee or tea.
+Chileans can't get enough of them.

 Calzones Rotos (Broken Underwear)